How Many Minors Can You Have on a UK Driving Test Before You Fail?

 The math of first-time pass: why 48.9%

-The first-time pass rate of 48.9% in 2024-25 sits a fraction above the overall rate of 48.7%, despite the conventional assumption that experienced repeat-takers should do better.
-The DVSA dataset shows the opposite: candidates on their second attempt pass at around 49-50%, candidates on their third attempt drop to 44-46%, and candidates on their fifth or sixth attempt drop sharply to under 40%.
+The first-time pass rate of 48.9% in 2024-25 sits a fraction above the overall rate of 48.7% and just below the second-attempt rate, despite the conventional assumption that experienced repeat-takers do much better.
+The DVSA attempt data shows a gentle curve: second attempt around 49.6%, third around 49%, fourth around 48%, easing to the mid-40s by the fifth attempt and the low 40s at the sixth and beyond.
 The pattern is consistent year over year.

 What surprised me when I queried the data is how flat the second-attempt advantage is.
 The Reddit conventional wisdom that "everyone passes second time" is wrong.
 The marginal lift from one extra test of experience is small, around one percentage point.
 Real improvement comes from targeted lessons on the specific faults that caused the first fail, not from the second test itself.
 Candidates who book a retake without taking diagnostic lessons in between often fail the second test for the same reason they failed the first.